diladele/webproxy/README.md

 ## How to Use?

-Point your browsers to the IP address of the machine where you installed the application (port 3128) and browse the web.
+Point your browser to the IP address of the machine where you installed the application (port 3128) and browse the web normally.

 ## How to Configure?